 Offer Hiring Incentives

 A big part of hiring this holiday season will involve hiring incentives, such as sign-on bonuses, referral bonuses, and more.
-Indeed noted the last week in September showed that 3.2% of seasonal job postings on Indeed highlighted financial incentives, which is up from 0.6% during the same period in 2020 (4).
+Indeed noted the last week in September showed that 3.2% of seasonal job postings on Indeed highlighted financial incentives, which is up from 0.6% during the same period last year.
 Ways you can incorporate hiring incentives include:

 - Sign-on bonuses